 There is a very short timescale to complete this education, ideally it will be completed by three months of age then completed repeated by six months of age.
 After this point reinforcement should applied as and when it is required.
 By the time your puppy reaches six months old ideally there should be nothing in life of which it is unsure of because it has already encountered everything positively and calmly.

 Socialising and educating a puppy should be fun for everybody, but it is essential to ensure your pup grows into a socially acceptable adult.
 This process does require a lot of time, effectively, the more the better.
 So if you haven’t got the time to spend raising a puppy correctly, you should really reconsider getting a puppy at all and perhaps adopt an adult dog.

-Everyday things we take for granted are complete unknowns for puppies so your job as their new parental figure for this youngster is to show this pup everything and let it learn that there is nothing to fear.
-Naturally it’s own parents and family would have completed this education with the pup and prepared it for life.
+Everyday things we take for granted are complete unknowns for puppies, so your job as the new parental figure to this youngster is to show the pup everything and let it learn that there is nothing to fear.
+Naturally its own parents and family would have completed this education with the pup and prepared it for life.
 As you have taken this youngster into your home that responsibility is now yours!

 Here is a graphic showing how emotional development in a dog compares to a human’s.
 Understanding what motivated a behaviour will help you work with your dog and change that behaviour in the future;